vesteinn/SCAN/README.md

 * Gradients are clipped if norm above 5.0
 * Decoding uses teacher forcing with 50% chance

-Accuracy in the paper is reported as above 99.5% for this model in the key experiments.
+Accuracy in the paper is reported as at least 95% for this model in the key experiments.
+Top-performing models reach above 99.5%.

+## Experiment 1

+The reported top-performer score is 99.8 %.
+The model only differs from the *overall-best* one in that there is no drop out (and possibly no gradient clipping, though this is unclear in the paper).

+## Experiment 2

+## Experiment 3